Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_winsrv_defender/_index.md

   ![Screenshot showing how to connect SQL server guest VM](./connect-guest-sql-vm.png)

-- Enter Administrator password as *JS123!!* and login to the guest VM.
+- Enter the Administrator password as *JS123!!* and login to the guest VM.
   ![Screenshot showing enter password to login to guest VM](./login-to-guest-vm.png)

-- Open Windows Explorer and navigate to C:\Jumpstart\agentScript folder.
+- Open Windows Explorer and navigate to the *C:\Jumpstart\agentScript* folder.
   ![Screenshot showing locating Defender for SQL simulation script file](./locate-simulation-script.png)

-- Right click *testDefenderForSQL.ps1* script file and select *Run with PowerShell*.
+- Right click on the *testDefenderForSQL.ps1* PowerShell script file and select *Run with PowerShell*.
   ![Screenshot showing executing Defender for SQL simulation script file](./execute-defender-simulation-script.png)

 ## Cleanup